Skip to main content

 You only apply once, even if your course last longer than one academic year.
 Student Finance England will write to you in the summer to tell you how much you will get in the next academic year.

-Apply early when applications open.
-Applications for the academic year 2023/24 are now open.
-Apply as soon as you can to allow time for your application to be assessed and for your loan to be made available by the start of your course.
+Applications for the academic year 2024/25 are now open.
+Apply as early as you can to allow time for your application to be assessed and for your loan to be made available by the start of your course.

 If any personal information changes after you submit your application, such as a change of address or bank account details, you can update this information via your online account.